Email Us Today! contact@umonics.sg

 I. Reading

-Engaging in reading is a vital endeavour for fostering a child’s linguistic growth, as it enriches their vocabulary, comprehension, and grammar abilities, ultimately enabling them to express themselves with greater confidence and creativity.
+Engaging in reading is a vital endeavor for fostering a child’s linguistic growth, as it enriches their vocabulary, comprehension, and grammar abilities, ultimately enabling them to express themselves with greater confidence and creativity.

 Read Aloud

 Reading aloud is an activity that involves parents or teachers reading to preschoolers.
 This activity helps in developing language skills by introducing preschoolers to new vocabulary, grammar, and sentence structures.
-It also enhances comprehension, as preschoolers learn to listen actively and follow along with the story.
-Reading aloud also provides an opportunity for preschoolers to ask questions and engage in conversation, which promotes social competence.
+Additionally, it enhances comprehension, as preschoolers learn to listen actively and follow along with the story.
+Reading aloud also provides an opportunity for preschoolers to ask questions and engage in conversation, thereby promoting social competence.

-Reading aloud is a simple activity that has a significant impact on a child’s language development and social competence.
+Reading aloud is a simple yet impactful activity that significantly contributes to a child’s language development and social competence.

 Shared Reading

 Shared reading is an activity where preschoolers and adults read together, taking turns reading aloud.
 This activity helps in developing language skills, including fluency and comprehension.
-It also encourages youngsters to connect with others, ask questions, and participate in conversations about the narrative, which improves social competency.
+It also encourages youngsters to connect with others, ask questions, and participate in conversations about the narrative, thereby improving social competency.

 Shared reading provides an opportunity for preschoolers to practice their reading skills while receiving support and guidance from adults.
 They gain the ability to follow along with the narrative, pose inquiries, and participate in dialogue.
 Shared reading also promotes social competence by encouraging preschoolers to take turns reading and listening, which develops their ability to communicate effectively with others.
-As preschoolers engage in shared reading activities, they also develop their confidence and self-esteem, which further enhances their language development and social competence.
+Moreover, as preschoolers engage in shared reading activities, they also develop their confidence and self-esteem, further enhancing their language development and social competence.

 II.
 Play